ovrtek/2025/README.md

 Have fun trying out all the combat mechanics to bust as many viruses as you can until you get bored!
 No pressure, this is just a tech demo after all!

 CONTROLS:
+- W to move your AV forward
+- A to strafe your AV left
-- WASD to move your AV
+- S to move your AV backward
+- D to strafe your AV right
 - Dash by tapping L x2 quickly
 - J to use your spark attack
 - K to use your melee attack